NetSPI/gcpwn/README.md

 ## Wiki Instructions

 Review the wiki at https://github.com/NetSPI/gcpwn/wiki for:
-1. Installation Instructions & Folder Setup: How to set up the tool for first-time use and default folders used
+1. **Installation Instructions & Folder Setup**: How to set up the tool for first-time use and default folders used
-2. Authentication Management & Tokeninfo: Load in user and/or service credentials to get creds setup
+2. **Authentication Management & Tokeninfo**: Load in user and/or service credentials to get creds setup
-3. Managing Projects & Retrieving Resource Data: How to manage Project IDs and how to retrieve enumerated data from SQLite tables.
+3. **Managing Projects & Retrieving Resource Data**: How to manage Project IDs and how to retrieve enumerated data from SQLite tables.
-4. Modules Guide: How to call a module + deep dive on each module
+4. **Modules Guide**: How to call a module + deep dive on each module
-5. Module Creation: How to add your own module via pull request (In Progress - Target Date 9/15/2024)
+5. **Module Creation**: How to add your own module via pull request (In Progress - Target Date 9/15/2024)
-5. Research Head Scratchers: Research topics/open questions (In Progress - Target Date 9/22/2024)
+5. **Research Head Scratchers**: Research topics/open questions (In Progress - Target Date 9/22/2024)

 ## The TLDR

 #### Module Output

-The tool will auto-default to table stdout.
+The tool will auto-default to "table" stdout.
 Tool supports table, txt, and csv.
-If you are having problems with tables, can change global configs with
+If you are having problems with tables, can change global configs with the following:
 ```
 # See global configs
 global_configs